TECHTechnology Tips

 6) Technical Support

-Having a partner who responds to and resolves your issues quickly and efficiently can be of
+Having a partner who responds to and resolves your issues quickly and efficiently can immensely help.

 Find the level of technical support your prospect offers.
 Ideally, technicians should be present

-on the data center premises 24*7*365, so that an issue arising at any point in time can be
+on the data centre premises 24*7*365 so that an issue arising at any point in time can be

 addressed immediately.
 Reliable service providers allow their clients to monitor their hardware